Arzhan culture: Arzhan 1 (c.800 BCE)

+Arzhan 2 (650-600 BCE)

-Arzhan-2 turned out to be an undisturbed burial; the builders created two central pits that were fake graves to throw off looters, and the main burial was 20 meters off-center.
+Arzhan-2 turned out to be an undisturbed burial.
+It has been carbon-dated to circa 650-600 BCE (middle to end of the 7th century BCE).
+The builders created two central pits that were fake graves to throw off looters, and the main burial was 20 meters off-center.
 It was first explored by a joint German and Russian archaeological expedition from 2000 to 2004.
 They found the royal couple, sixteen murdered attendants, and 9,300 objects.
 5,700 of these artifacts were made of gold, weighing a Siberian record-breaking twenty kilograms.
 The male, who researchers guess was some sort of king, wore a golden torc, a jacket decorated with 2,500 golden panther figurines, a gold-encrusted dagger on a belt, trousers sewn with golden beads, and gold-cuffed boots.
 The woman wore a red cloak that was also covered in 2,500 golden panther figurines, as well as a golden-hilted iron dagger, a gold comb, and a wooden ladle with a golden handle.
 The couple was buried together, suggesting that the woman was killed to keep the king company in the afterlife.
 The tomb also had thousands of beads, including over four hundred made of Baltic amber.

-In 2017, the large royal burial mound Tunnug 1 (Arzhan 0), which dates to the same period as Arzhan-1, was investigated by a Russian-Swiss expedition.
+The Arzhan-2 kurgan was found to be broadly contemporaneous with the Early Saka Shilikti kurgans in eastern Kazakhstan.

+Several petroglyphs with designs similar to those of Deer stones, such as individuals with weapons, horse charriots, deers or shields were discovered at the eastern side of the kurgan.

+Genetic and anthropomorphic analysis was made on the King and the Queen from the central burial of Arzhan-2.
+They both display typical Saka genetic characteristics, being a fairly balanced combination of Western Steppe ancestry (Sintashta, Srubnaya, Andronovo type), and Eastern Eurasian ancestry (Khövsgöl LBA type, from northern Mongolia), with a small contribution of BMAC-type ancestry.
+Forensic reconstructions were made at the Laboratory of Anthropological Reconstruction of the Institute of Ethnology and Anthropology of the Russian Academy of Sciences by anthropologists Drs E.V.
+Veselovskaya and R.M.
+Galeev.
+They displayed a combination of "Caucasoid" and "Mongoloid" features, the Queen having especially high and prominent cheekbones.

+Etched carnelian beads, a technology originally developed in India in the 3rd millennium BCE, and probably manufactured in Iran or Central Asia where found in the tomb of Arzhan-2, suggesting trade exchanges with the south.

+Gold inlays to decorate iron and bronze objects were used by the nomads of Eurasia from the 7th century BCE, starting with the battle axe and the arrowheads found at Arzhan-2.
+This technique continued to be in use from the 6th to the 4th century CE in a much wider area, as with the gold-inlaid knife handle of the Shibe barrow in Southern Siberia, or the gold-inlaid plates of the Tasmola culture, as far as the southern Urals in the Late-Sauromatian Filippovka kurgans.